MWatty/hike_ireland/README.md

 in its layout and architecture.

 * There is a header  and footer section on each page, with a "Hike Ireland" heading.
 Clicking on this heading will take the user back to the landing page of the website and this is, as mentioned above, an expected and understood convention.

-* There is a Log In / Registration Feature which enabes users to create an account and create, update, edit and delete hiking posts.
+* There is a Log In / Registration Feature which enables users to create an account and create, update, edit and delete hiking posts.

 * All elements of the website are easily discoverable and aim to ensure that the user can get to their desired destination within